 It’s written right there in the Bible: “Jesus Christ the same yesterday, and to day, and for ever” (Heb 13:8).
 So the name of the Lord never changes!
 But you say that when the Lord comes again in the last days He will take a new name and will be called Almighty God.
 How do you explain it?

-Ever since we started believing in, we began to pray and to heal disease and cast out demons in His name.
+Ever since we started believing in the, we began to pray and to heal disease and cast out demons in His name.
 Also, because of His name, we gained peace and blessings, and moreover because of His name we gained countless graces.
-That is why the name of the has been deeply imprinted on our hearts and we also treasure His name very much, just like how the people of Israel treasured the name of Jehovah.
+That is why the name of Jesus has been deeply imprinted on our hearts and we also treasure His name very much, just like how the people of Israel treasured the name of Jehovah.
 Accordingly, when some brothers and sisters hear that the Lord has already returned in the flesh as , they are unable to accept it, saying: “It says in Acts 4:12: ‘Neither is there in any other: for there is none other name under heaven given among men, whereby we must be saved.’
 Hebrews 13:8 states: ‘Jesus Christ the same yesterday, and to day, and for ever.’
 Therefore, when the Lord returns His name should still be Jesus.
 How could He be called Almighty God?”
 Brothers and sisters, what do you think of this question?
 Could the Lord only be called Jesus when He returns?

 Let’s first look at two passages of scripture.
 Exodus 3:15 states: “Jehovah … is my name for ever, and this is my memorial to all generations.”
 Acts 4:12 states: “Neither is there salvation in any other: for there is none other name under heaven given among men, whereby we must be saved.”
 Brothers and sisters, we understand from these two passages of scripture that God’s name was Jehovah in the Age of Law and that God’s name was Jesus in the Age of Grace.
 God said Jehovah is His name forever, then how come His name became Jesus in the Age of Grace?
 Brothers and sisters, why is that the case?
 If the name of Jehovah can be changed into Jesus, then why can’t the name of Jesus be changed again?
 If we say that the name of the Lord cannot be changed and He must still be called Jesus when He returns, then why does Revelation 3:12 state “Him that overcomes will I make a pillar in the temple of my God, and he shall go no more out: and I will write on him the name of my God, and the name of the city of my God, which is new Jerusalem, which comes down out of heaven from my God: and I will write on him my new name”?
 How do you explain the “new name” here?
-Brothers and sisters, Revelation clearly prophesies that God will have a new name in.
+Brothers and sisters, Revelation clearly prophesies that God will have a new name in the last days.
 So can this new name still be Jesus?
 We all know that the name of the Lord Jesus has been called out by His believers for two thousand years.
 If the new name is still Jesus when the prophecy of Revelation is being fulfilled in these times, then how could it be said to be a new name?
 Wouldn’t it be an old name?
 So can the returned Lord still be called Jesus?
 Therefore, we cannot draw the conclusion that the name of God will forever be called Jesus, because a new name was prophesied in Revelation and that must be fulfilled.

 Then why does the name of God have to change?
 This is a question that many Bible expositors, preachers and religious theologians are unable to explain clearly.
 But the mysteries of this issue have been revealed by the truths expressed by Almighty God.
 Almighty God states: “Some say that the name of God does not change, so why then did the name of Jehovah become Jesus?
 It was prophesied of the coming of the Messiah, so why then did a man by the name of Jesus come?
 Why did the name of God change?
 Was not such work carried out long ago?
 Cannot God this day do a new work?
 The work of yesterday can be altered, and the work of Jesus can follow on from that of Jehovah.
 Cannot then the work of Jesus be succeeded by another work?
 If the name of Jehovah can be changed to Jesus, then cannot the name of Jesus also be changed?
 This is not unusual, and people think so[a] only due to their simple-mindedness.
 God will always be God.
 Regardless of the changes to His work and His name, His disposition and wisdom remain forever unchanged.
 If you believe that God can only be called by the name of Jesus, then you know too little” (“How Can Man Who Has Defined God in His Conceptions Receive the Revelations of God?” in The Word Appears in the Flesh).